TobikoData/sqlmesh/docs/integrations/engines/snowflake.md

 ### Frequent Authentication Prompts

-When using Snowflake with enabled security features like Multi-Factor Authentication (MFA), you may experience repeated prompts for authentication tokens or sign-ins while running SQLMesh commands.
-This typically occurs when your Snowflake account is configured to restrict short-lived token issuance.
+When using Snowflake with security features like Multi-Factor Authentication (MFA), you may experience repeated prompts for authentication while running SQLMesh commands.
+This typically occurs when your Snowflake account isn't configured to issue short-lived tokens.

 To reduce authentication prompts, you can enable token caching in your Snowflake connection configuration:

-For general authentication, see [Connection Caching Documentation](https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-use#using-connection-caching-to-minimize-the-number-of-prompts-for-authentication-optional)
+- For general authentication, see [Connection Caching Documentation](https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-use#using-connection-caching-to-minimize-the-number-of-prompts-for-authentication-optional)

-For MFA specifically, see [MFA Token Caching Documentation](https://docs.snowflake.com/en/user-guide/security-mfa#using-mfa-token-caching-to-minimize-the-number-of-prompts-during-authentication-optional).
+- For MFA specifically, see [MFA Token Caching Documentation](https://docs.snowflake.com/en/user-guide/security-mfa#using-mfa-token-caching-to-minimize-the-number-of-prompts-during-authentication-optional).